Brayden-L/Brayden-L.github.io/_posts/2023-01-12-Giza Retrospective.md

 As with all user submitted data, there are often typos and errors.
 We can easily catch egregious mistakes with a basic minimum and maximum value, based on the tallest and shortest known climb.
 Otherwise, we frankly have no way to know.
 This gives additional reason to not utilize this value if possible, since its integrity is particularly problematic.

 That is to say that even if someone tries their best to report an accurate length, it is subject to all sorts of real world error sources.
-No one is carrying a measuring tape, most are estimating by eye based on the rope they are climbing with to nearest 10ft or so.
+No one is carrying a measuring tape, most are estimating by eye based on the rope they are climbing with to the nearest 10ft or so.
 Then there is the age old argument of whether to only count base to summit elevation gain, or include traverses and down-climbs.
 It can make your head spin.

 # Grade Homogenization
 This is a big one.
 For YDS, the letter grade system is the standard and is as follows: